Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 9. Cyphertext should:
    - Appear random
    - small changes to input should result in large changes to cyphertext: avoid chosen plaintext
-   - "Avalanche effect"??? // TODO review
+   - "Avalanche effect": small changes in plaintext make big difference in cypiertext

 # 1 Block Cypher - Symmetric